 Waide Strategic Efficiency Limited (2019).
 The impact of the revision of the EPBD on energy savings from the use of building automation and controls, prepared for eu.bac.
 Retrieved from: https://eubac.org/news/bacs-requirements-are-fundamental-to-the-success-of-the-recast-energy-performance-of-buildings-directive-epbd/

 3.3 BAC Efficiency Factors

-In this section, you can find the BAC efficiency factors, taken from Siemens, 2018 as indicated in the standard EN 15232.
+In this section, you can find the BAC efficiency factors, taken from the standard EN 15232 (CEN, 2017).

 3.3.1 Aggregated level